freebsd/freebsd-quarterly/2020q3/foundation.md

  - Began working with the FreeBSD Vendor Summit planning committee on the [November 2020 Vendor Summit](https://wiki.freebsd.org/DevSummit/202011).
- - Promoted the Foundation's 20th Anniversary and our work to support the FreeBSD Project in the It's FOSS Article
+ - Promoted the Foundation's 20th Anniversary and our work to support the FreeBSD Project in the It's FOSS Article.
    [FreeBSD Foundation Celebrates 20 Years of Promoting and Supporting FreeBSD Project](https://itsfoss.com/freebsd-foundation-20-years/).
  - Authored a [Beginners Guide to FreeBSD](https://www.fosslife.org/beginners-guide-freebsd) for Fosslife.
- - Committed to sponsoring All Things Open as a media Sponsor
+ - Committed to sponsoring All Things Open as a media Sponsor.
  - Committed to sponsoring the OpenZFS Developers Summit at the Bronze level.
- - Became an International RISC-V Member
+ - Became an International RISC-V Member.
  - Committed to giving a FreeBSD talk at the nerdear.la conference on October 20th.